pelocpp/cpp_clean_performant_secure/Clean_Performant_Code/Performance_Optimization_Advanced/Readme_Performance_Optimization_Advanced_Custom_Allocator.md

 06:     // allocate an uninitialized memory block for 1 instance of 'Person'
 07:     auto* memory{ alloc.allocate(1) };
 08:
-09:     // use placement new operator to construct a 'Person' in place
+09:     // use 'placement new' operator to construct a 'Person' object in place
 10:     ::new (memory) Person{};
 11:
 12:     // destroy 'Person' instance
 13:     std::destroy_at(memory);
 14:
-15:     // Deallocate memory block
+15:     // deallocate memory block
 16:     alloc.deallocate(memory, 1);
 17:
 18:     memory = nullptr;